 by artistsPamela Pike Gordinier and Julia Pavone

 In Their Shoes, An Artists Call to Action

 How can a pair of shoes bring awareness and change for victims of domestic violence?
 In the art installation by Pamela Pike Gordinier and Julia Pavone at Lyman Allyn Art Museum in New London, CT, the artists used a new pair of shoes as a metaphor for transformation; a journey of fear to hope for victims of domestic violence.
 Join us as we take a stand against domestic violence in honor of “In Their Shoes” by making a donation to support the many women, children, and men impacted by domestic violence and sexual assault.

-Honor someone with an inscribed brick and help create a Pathway to a Safe Future!
+Honor someone with a lasting gift – an inscribed brick that helps create a Pathway to a Safe Future!
 Each brick donation supports our endowment.
 Click here for more information.

 Thanks to the Southeastern CT Women’s NETWORK for its launch of this important campaign!